Jaffa Port is one of the oldest ports in the Middleterranean basin. Today, this small fishing port is a popular tourist attraction.

 And here is the map of attractions in Old Jaffa.
-You can see the port on the right side of the plan.
+You can see the port on the right side of the map.

 Note: you can click on the maps to enlarge them.

-You can see on the map the big free port parking that I mentioned in the guide to Old Jaffa.
-Also, there is a public restroom on the second floor at warehouse #1 (entrance from the side – between warehouses #1 and #2).
+You can see the big free port parking on the map I mentioned in the guide to Old Jaffa.
+Also, a public restroom is on the second floor at warehouse #1 (entrance from the side – between warehouses #1 and #2).

 Directions and Parking

-You can find full details at the guide to Old Jaffa.
-Here I will only mention the Jaffa Port parking that we saw on the map above.
-It is free parking and located at Nemal Yafo Street 24.
+You can find full details in the guide to Old Jaffa.
+Here I will only mention the Jaffa Port parking we saw on the map above.
+It is free parking and is located at Nemal Yafo Street 24.